SoNotClose/Phantom-Emotes/README.md

 this doesn't mean we won't add more meme emotes it means that we're simply not prioritizing them

-ALSO A PS IF U SEE ANYONE IN GORILLA TAG WITH THE NAME SONOTCLOSE DOING THE NEWEST FORTNITE EMOTES IT COULD BE ME OR MY FRIENDS
+ALSO A PS IF U SEE ANYONE IN GORILLA TAG WITH THE NAME SONOTCLOSE DOING THE NEWEST FORTNITE EMOTES IT COULD BE ME OR MY FRIENDS (i got gshirts idk if they have it)

 > [!NOTE]
 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
 Portions of the materials contained herein are property of Another Axiom LLC. © 2026 Another Axiom LLC.